Monsters We Met: Episode 1: The Eternal Frontier (North America, 11,000 BC)

-The episode starts with mammoths living during the Ice Age.
-It also shows how early indigenous Americans became top predators and started hunting them.
-Early Americans also had to compete with other predators like the Short-faced Bear and the Saber-toothed Cat.
-They destroyed them by depleting their food supply and making them starve to death.
-The episode ends with how there were no more extinctions following the Ice Age and that it remained that way until the European colonization.
+The episode starts by showing mammoths living during the Ice Age.
+It also shows how early indigenous Americans became apex predators and started hunting them.
+Early Americans also had to compete with other predators like the short-faced bear and the saber-toothed cat, who posed a threat to them by depleting their food supply and making them starve to death.
+The episode concludes by stating that there were no extinctions in North America between the Ice Age and the European colonization of the Americas.

-Note: This episode used most of the extinct mammal models from Wild New World, as well as some archive footage.
-The episode also shows an archive footage from Walking with Beasts.